Experience-Monks/math-as-code/README.md

 This is very similar to `if` / `else` in code.
 The rightside conditions are often written as *"for *x* < 0"* or *"if x = 0"*.
 If the condition is true, the function to the left is used.

-In piecewise functions, *"otherwise"* and *"elsewhere"* are anologous to the `else` statement in code.
+In piecewise functions, *"otherwise"* and *"elsewhere"* are analogous to the `else` statement in code.

 ```js
 function f (x) {